morparia-p/AI-Search/README.md

         - bfsuses breadth-first search (which ignores edge weights in the state graph)
         - uniformis uniform cost search (the variant of bfs that takes edge weights into consideration)
         - dfsuses depth-first search
-        - astaruses A* search, with a suitable heuristic function *cost-functionis one of:
+        - astar uses A* search, with a suitable heuristic function *cost-functionis one of:
         - distancetries to find a route with the shortest total distance
         - timetries to find the fastest route, for a car that always travels at the speed limit
         - segmentstries to find a route with the fewest number of “turns” (i.e. edges of the graph)